CUHK-AIM-Group/EndoBench/README.md

 This repository is the official implementation of the paper **EndoBench: A Comprehensive Evaluation of Multi-Modal Large Language Models for Endoscopy Analysis**.

 ## ✨ News
+- [21/10/2025] We release a new open-set challenging VQA benchmark, [EndoBench-extended](https://huggingface.co/datasets/Saint-lsy/EndoBench-Extended).
 - [19/09/2025] 🎉🎉Our EndoBench was accepted by NeurIPS'25 D&B Track!!!
 - [29/05/2025] The manuscript can be found on [arXiv](https://arxiv.org/abs/2505.23601).